 Best Eye Doctor Near Me

-How do you figure out who the best eye doctor near me is?
-I mean how do you really know who the best eye doctor is?
-That is a challenging question.
-Do you look at academic performance and go with the eye doctor with the most academic awards.
-Go with the idea that the eye doctor with the biggest brain is the best eye doctor near me.
-Maybe you look at community service and who has volunteered the most.
-Go with the idea that the eye doctor that has the biggest heart is the best eye doctor near me.
-The problem with those lines of thought is the guy or gal that has the biggest brain may be an arrogant jerk and the guy or gal with the biggest heart may have barely graduated or been reprimanded numerous time in school.
+How do you objectively determine who the best eye doctor in your area is?
+I mean, how do you really know who the best eye doctor is?
+This is a challenging question.
+Do you look at academic performance?
+Decide that the biggest brain must be the best?
+Maybe community service?
+Decide that the biggest heart must be the best?
+The problem with these lines of thought is that the doctor with the biggest brain may be an arrogant jerk, while the doctor with the biggest heart may have barely graduated.

 What to Look for in an Eye Doctor

-When I look at the list of eye doctors in BA and eye doctors in Tulsa almost all of us graduated from the same school.
+When I look into the eye doctors around Tulsa and Broken Arrow, I find that nearly all of us graduated from the same school.
 So, it is reasonable to speculate we all had very similar training.
-I graduated with honors in 2013 but another eye doctor near me graduated with honors in 2012.
-Unless the two of us sat down and dueled it out academically there is no way to know which of us is smarter.
-Likewise if I volunteer to read to local elementary schools and an eye doctor near me volunteers to help at the special olympics there is no way to know which of us has a bigger heart.
+While I graduated with honors in 2013, another eye doctor near me graduated with honors in 2012.
+Unless the two of us sat down and dueled it out academically, there would be no way to know which of us is smarter, at least when it comes to optometry.
+Likewise, if I volunteer to read to local elementary school students while that same eye doctor near me volunteers to help at the Special Olympics, there is no way to know which of us is more generous with our time.

 Personality is the Key

 My suggestion is to go with the personality that matches yours.
 Find the eye doctor in broken arrow that talks to patients how you want to be talked to by your eye doctor.
 The best to right that connection is by watching videos they have created and hearing them discuss and explain things.
 You can tell quickly in a video if someone is passionate about what they are talking about.